lyndon025/playtested/src/content/article/2023-03-07-one-of-the-best-ww2-rts-series-is-back--first-impressions---company-of-heroes-3.md

 ---
-title: "One of the best WW2 RTS series is back | First Impressions - Company of Heroes 3"
+author: lyndonguitar
+category: Review
-description: "Company of Heroes 3 sets players in the midst of World War II as they take command of their armies and engage in tactical battles against player and/or AI controlled enemies.
-While the game's multiplayer and skirmish modes are a major draw for many players, the single-player experience is equally engaging and worth playing."
+description: Company of Heroes 3 sets players in the midst of World War II as they take command of their armies and engage in tactical battles against player and/or AI controlled enemies.
+While the game's multiplayer and skirmish modes are a major draw for many players, the single-player experience is equally engaging and worth playing.
+featured: false
 pubDate: 2023-03-07
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "company-of-heroes-3-(pc)"]
+tags:
-featured: false
+- taptap
+- company-of-heroes-3-(pc)
-thumb: "/images/reviews/2023-03-07-one-of-the-best-ww2-rts-series-is-back--first-impressions---company-of-heroes-3-0.avif"
+thumb: /images/reviews/2023-03-07-one-of-the-best-ww2-rts-series-is-back--first-impressions---company-of-heroes-3-0.avif
+title: One of the best WW2 RTS series is back | First Impressions - Company of Heroes 3
 ---

 <div class="gallery">